Kronsch/SubvrsiveTest/README.md

 ### Behaviors
 Combatant AI is handled using various MonoBehaviours that can be attached to their prefabs.
 There are only two such behaviors in this project.
  - CombatantMoveTowardTarget: Checks if a combatant is within firing range.
 If it is not, it will move toward its target.
  - AutoTargetPawns: Checks potential targets in-range and sets them as the user's target.
+If there is no target in range, the pawn will randomly wander around until it comes within range of another.

 ### Assets
 Uses primitive 3D assets and a simple checkerboard shader made in shadergraph.